CZ-NIC/pyoidc/doc/howto/rp.rst

     code = aresp["code"]
     assert aresp["state"] == session["state"]

-*aresp* is an instance of an AuthorizationResponse or an ErrorResponse.
+``aresp`` is an instance of an AuthorizationResponse or an ErrorResponse.
-The latter if an error was return from the OP.
+The latter if an error was returned from the OP.
 Among other things you should get back in the authentication response is the same state value as you used when sending the request.
 If you used the response_type='code' then you